-- To the nearest appropriate inpatient mental health facility; - If such a facility is unavailable, to another mental health facility deemed suitable by the LMHA/LBHA; or
+- To the nearest appropriate inpatient mental health facility; - If such a facility is unavailable, to another mental health facility of deemed suitable by the LMHA/LBHA; or

-111 The definition of mental health facility includes "that identifiable part of a general hospital in which diagnosis, treatment, and care for persons with mental illness is provided."
+&lt;sup>105 The definition of mental health facility includes "that identifiable part of a general hospital in which diagnosis, treatment, and care for persons with mental illness is provided."
 Tex.
 Health & Safety Code § 571.003(12).
-Pursuant to their obligations under the federal Emergency Medical Treatment and Active Labor Act or otherwise, hospital emergency departments often diagnose, treat, and care for persons with mental illness.
+Pursuant to their obligations under the federal

-• To EMS personnel in accordance with a memorandum of understanding (MOU) for transport to an appropriate facility as described in section 1.2.5 below.
+• To EMS personnel in accordance with a memorandum of understanding (MOU) for transport to an appropriate facility as described below.